Poker Basics, Poker Strategy

 While multi-table tournament players only find themselves playing heads-up on rare occasions, SNG players get there quite often.

-If you want to grind sit and goes consistently, then being solid in heads up is necessary.
+If you want to grind sit-and-go consistently, being solid in heads-up play is necessary.
 Otherwise, you will be losing tons of value every time you reach the final two.

-One great way to practice heads-up play is by actually firing up some heads-up SNGs every day before you play your SNG session and practicing just heads-up play exclusively.
+One great way to practice heads-up play is to fire up some heads-up SNGs every day before your SNG session, and practice just heads-up play exclusively.

 Spending some time learning about heads-up during your study sessions will have a great impact on your bottom line, especially if your opponents are not well-versed in heads-up play.